Purdue-CS193/homework-0-arunjo5/index.md

+# Arun's first CS193 Homework

+- We learn about git which is useful in production environments
+- Class is once a week on Mondays
+- We learned about how to create a resume

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.